TMT or Stress Test

 - Volume status as low blood pressure may occur as a result of poor heart function

-- Pericardial effusion (fluid in the pericardium and the sac that surrounds the heart), congenital heart disease, blood clots or tumours, abnormal elevation of pressure within the lungs etc.
+- Pericardial effusion (fluid in the pericardium and the sac that surrounds the heart), congenital heart disease, blood clots or tumors, abnormal elevation of pressure within the lungs etc.

 How long does 2D Echocardiography take?